aditya43/aws/README.md

 - Encryption at rest using `KMS (SSE - Server Side Encryption)`.
 - Ability to encrypt/decrypt data at client side (harder).
 - `VPC Endpoints` available for Kinesis to access within VPC.

+### Kinesis Data Analytics
+- Perform real-time analytics on `Kinesis Streams` using SQL.
+- Kinesis Data Analytics:
+    * Auto Scaling.
+    * Managed: No servers to provision.
+    * Continuos: Real Time.
+- Pay for actual consumption rate.
+- Can create strewams out of the real-time queires.